ian-bruntlett/TECH-Manuals/tm-free-software.md

 collection of software that I like to use on a day to day basis:-

   * LibreOffice - office package already mentioned previously on this page.
-  * emacs - a text editor with a LISP programming engine still getting to grips with emacs Lisp)
+  * emacs - a text editor with a LISP programming engine (I am still getting to grips with emacs Lisp)
   * bash - a command line / scripting language that is built into Ubuntu Linux
   * Firefox - web browser
   * Stuff to try: usbguard - dealing with rogue USB devices , usbview - graphical representation of USB devices plugged in, fuse-emulator-gtk - Specrum Emulator